bluerock-io/fm-ci/docker/README.md

     - Merge your `fm-ci` MR and confirm that CI passes.
     - Release the atomic lock.

+To add an LLVM version, also update the hardcoded list in `gen.ml`.

 ## Public Release Image

 The public release image setup is also covered by the `Makefile`.
 The relevant